| | |

 a plot hole.
 "Sheesh, guys!
 We forgot to explain how the aliens

+got down into their buried fighting machines!"
 Yes, I'm prepared for emails bearing tortuous explanations, but

 Occam's Razor applies to film scripts as much as anything else.